 - Before installing the motherboard and adding devices on it, carefully read all the manuals that came with the package. - Before using the product, make sure all cables are correctly connected and the power cables are not damaged.
 If you detect any damage, contact your dealer immediately. - To avoid short circuits, keep paper clips, screws, and staples away from connectors, slots, sockets and circuitry. - Avoid dust, humidity, and temperature extremes.
-Do not place the product in any area where it may become wet. - Place the product on a stable surface. - If you encounter technical problems with the product, contact a qualified service technician or your retailer.
+Do not place the product in any area where it may become wet. - · Place the product on a stable surface. - If you encounter technical problems with the product, contact a qualified service technician or your retailer.

-The symbol of the crossed out wheeled bin indicates that the product (electrical, electronic equipment, Mercury-containing button cell battery) should not be placed in municipal waste.
-Check local regulations for disposal of electronic products
+DO NOT throw the motherboard in municipal waste.
+This product has been designed to enable proper reuse of pats and recycling.
+This symbol of the crossed out wheeled bin indicates that the product (electrical and electronic equipment) should not be placed in municipal waste.
+Check local regulations for disposal of electronic products.